Jonath-z/React-calculator/README.md

 # Basic calculator app

-A basic calculator that uses reverse polish notation for evaluation the arthmetic operation.
+A basic calculator that uses reverse polish notation for evaluating the arthmetic operation.

 ![preview](preview.png)